Signs of Burnout in Women: The Complete Guide to Recognising and Recovering

 Stage Three: Crisis Burnout

 At this stage, the body and mind have reached a breaking point.
 Functioning feels impossible.
 Emotional breakdowns may be happening more frequently.
 A sense of hopelessness may be present.
+Getting out of bed feels monumental.

 One of the most painful aspects of burnout recovery is the paradox at its centre: the things that would help you recover require energy you do not have.